EugeniaMatveeva/em-tweet-sentiment-extraction/README.md

 Try to use pretrained BERT model.
 Hopefully this will give better scores as it is more efficient, pretrained model.
 Also it gives better tokenisation and works better with unknown words which is a big problem for twitter nonstrict vocabulary.

 4. Many selected texts are not strictly split, they include punctuation or parts of words.
 So adding some character level models as CNN may help, maybe in ensemble with another model that works best.

+*ViktorPokazanyev (@wildyagup)*

+2. RoBERTa + RNN
+An attempt to imitate BIDAF architecture's modelling and output layers while replacing attention flow with transformer.
+The main challenge is to prevent RNN overfitting.

+3. Miscellaneous improvements
+* experiment with output masking / padding / batching
+* experiment with tokenization (word parts / ngrams)